 Pro tip: Alongside a good safety rating, Mexico City is also extremely accessible.
 There are tons of cheap flights to Mexico City, most people don’t need a visa to visit, and there’s really no bad time to go.

-Simply put, the travel advisory means that Mexico City is safe.
+Mexico City is safe.
 Of course, visitors should exercise the same precautions as they would in any bustling metropolis (like Paris, London, New York, etc.)—Uber when it’s time to go home, avoid low-traffic areas, and stay sharp.

 Anyone who’s planning to travel to Mexico City should also be aware that while petty crimes do occur in areas popular with tourists, most violent crimes are gang-related and take place far, far outside of frequented areas.